Kensington - Chelsea

 87-135 BROMPTON ROAD

-UNDERGROUND STATION: ST JAMES’S PARK
+UNDERGROUND: ST JAMES’S PARK

 Harrods was opened in 1849, but the current building was built in 1905.
 One simply cannot leave London without at least having visited its Food Hall.
 Upon the background provided by the beautiful Art Nouveau tiles on the walls in the gastronomy department there are windows filled with culinary delicacies of every type one could possibly imagine.
 This is even more the case during the Christmas period, when one can find a delicious Christmas Pudding drenched in the finest Scotch whiskey, all sorts of stuffed pies, salmon, and other sumptuous delights.